OxWearables/manuscript_ml_behaviours_cvd_2021/classifierDevelopment/README.md

 This subfolder contains materials for developing the classifier using the CAPTURE-24 dataset.

 ## Data
 The CAPTURE-24 dataset is a labelled wrist-worn accelerometer dataset.
-Participants wore a wrist-worn Axivity AX3 alongside a wearable camera, and camera images were labelled by trained annotators with labels from the Compendium of Physical Activities.
-The CAPTURE-24 dataset is soon to be released and will be described in detail there [LINK TO BE ADDED].
+Participants wore a wrist-worn Axivity AX3 alongside a wearable camera, and camera images were labelled by trained annotators with fine-grained annotations from the Compendium of Physical Activities.
+The [CAPTURE-24 dataset is publicly available](https://ora.ox.ac.uk/objects/uuid:92650814-a209-4607-9fb5-921eab761c11), and [a tutorial is available](https://github.com/activityMonitoring/capture24).

+Please note the tutorial code will not exactly match the pipeline used here.
+For this manuscript, features were extracted based on the [biobankAccelerometerAnalysis tool](https://github.com/activityMonitoring/biobankAccelerometerAnalysis/) and merged with annotations.
+Fine-grained annotations were mapped to coarse-grained labels, as described in the Supplementary Material.
+Subsequent code uses epoch-wise data on features and labels.

 ## Classifier development
-For the classifier development in this manuscript, we followed the steps in the tutorial [here](https://biobankaccanalysis.readthedocs.io/en/latest/usage.html#classifying-different-activity-types).
-We amended the feature set used, to a restricted set of features not dependent on device orientation, and developed a new set of behavioural labels (sleep, sedentary behaviour, light physical activity behaviours, moderate-to-vigorous physical activity behaviours).
+For the classifier development in this manuscript, we followed steps similar to those in [this tutorial](https://biobankaccanalysis.readthedocs.io/en/latest/usage.html#classifying-different-activity-types).
+As described in the manuscript, we amended the feature set used, to a restricted set of features not dependent on device orientation, and developed a new set of behavioural labels (sleep, sedentary behaviour, light physical activity behaviours, moderate-to-vigorous physical activity behaviours).

 The classifier developed is available as part of the [biobankAccelerometerAnalysis repository](https://github.com/activityMonitoring/biobankAccelerometerAnalysis) (downloaded under `activityModels/walmsley-jan21.tar`).